Improbable urges Unity to unsuspend their license, rectify ‘farcical’ situation for developers

 Unity is a game engine that developers use to create, among other things, games.
 Improbable offers a cloud solution to developers that basically enables large multiplayer online gameplay by rendering the game worlds across multiple servers on its SpatialOS platform.

 Yesterday, Improbable announced that Unity had terminated their game engine access and that developers that used SpatialOS were in danger of losing their work.
-Unity responded that live and in development games were fine and that Improbable was in violation of their new terms of service and needed to negotiate a new partnership.
+Unity responded that live and in-development games were fine and that Improbable was in violation of their new terms of service and needed to negotiate a new partnership.

 In the new blog post, Improbable doesn’t mince words, saying it “still has all its Unity license and access suspended.
 We cannot easily fix bugs, improve the service or really support our customers without being in a legal grey area.
 Anyone who has ever run a live game knows this is a farcical situation that puts games at risk.”